Friendship Style Quiz Result

 Why do new acquaintances sometimes pull back from me?+

-I have rich conversations with friends but feel like nothing actually changes in my life.
+I have rich conversations but nothing actually changes in my life.
 Why?+

 Do Sages need other Sages as friends?+